 What are FODMAPs?

-FODMAP stands for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols" These are often poorly digested in the small intestine and cause gas, bloating and changes in stool pattern.
+FODMAP stands for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols".
+These carbohydrate-rich foods are often poorly digested in the small intestine and cause gas, bloating and changes in stool pattern.

 High FODMAP foods:

-If you notice you have IBS symptoms after eating a certain type or food, or if it’s worse in the morning or night-time, then start making a note (use your phone if you’re out and about) of what you have eaten that day.
+If you notice you have IBS symptoms after eating a certain type or food, or if it’s worse in the morning or night-time, then start keeping a record (use your phone if you’re out and about) of what you have eaten that day.
 If you start to see a pattern occurring, you could be intolerant or sensitive to those foods.

 As IBS is a condition affecting the gut and digestive health, it makes sense to consider supporting gut health and the microbiome as part of your IBS health regime.
-Learn more about the microbiome by reading: The microbiome - all you need to know.
-Probiotics have been shown in studies to significantly reduce the symptoms of IBS5, but it’s important to point out that not all probiotics act in the same way!
+Learn more about the microbiome by reading: All About The Microbiome.
+Probiotics have been shown in studies to significantly reduce the symptoms of IBS5, but it’s important to point out that not all probiotics act in the same way.
 Picking the best probiotic strains for IBS depends on the clinical research which supports them - find out why exact probiotic strain matters.

 To find out more about the different probiotic strains which have been researched for IBS symptoms, see our article: Which probiotics for IBS?